MCP and ACP integration

 for s in status {

-println("${s.name}: lazy=${s.lazy} active=${s.active} refs=${s.ref_count}")
+log("${s.name}: lazy=${s.lazy} active=${s.active} refs=${s.ref_count}")

 }

-Server Cards (MCP v2.1)
+Server cards (MCP v2.1)

-A Server Card is a small JSON document that advertises a server’s identity, capabilities, and tool catalog without requiring a connection.
+A Server Card is a JSON document that advertises a server's identity, capabilities, and tool catalog without requiring a connection.
 Harn consumes cards for discoverability and can publish its own when running as an MCP server.

 Declare a card source in harn.toml: